deasisrj1/geo-notes/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Tracking, logs, error monitoring, feedback and observability

+Vercel - Backend only
+Sentry - Frontend only

 ## Learn More